 The value MUST be exported through the operating system's usual environment mechanism.

-Build systems MUST NOT overwrite this variable for child processes to consume if it is already present.
+Build processes MUST NOT unset this variable for child processes if it is already present.

 Formatting MUST be deferred until runtime if an end user should observe the value in their own locale or timezone.

 If the value is malformed, the build process SHOULD exit with a non-zero error code.

 the value of a changelog file.
 For instance, Debian packages can